pharmer/pharmer/docs/cloud/vultr/README.md

 ```
 Here,

    - `/v1/nodegroups/`: contains the node groups information.
-[Here](#Cluster scalling) describes node groups operation.You can see the node group list using following command.
+[Check below](#cluster-scaling) for node group operations.You can see the node group list using following command.
    ```bash
 $ pharmer get nodegroups -k v1
 ```